bufferapp/android-guidelines/project_style_guidelines.md

 **CommonTest** - Directory containing shared test code for AndroidTest & Test
 **main** - Directory containing application code

-The structure of the project should remain as documentation whenever you are modifying or adding new features.
+The structure of the project should remain as defined above whenever you are modifying or adding new features.

 Using this structure allows us to keep the application code seperated from any test-related code.
 The CommonTest directory allows us to share classes between the functional and unit tests, such as mock model creation and dagger test configuration classes.